inveniosoftware/docs-invenio-rdm/docs/operate/customize/look-and-feel/override_components.md

 ![React browser extension example](./imgs/react_browser_extension_example.png)

-If the component shows up in the React tree, it is a React component and can be overriden using the methods described on this page.
+If the component shows up in the React tree, it is a React component and can be overridden using the methods described on this page.
-Otherwise, it is an HTML component that can be [overriden using Jinja templates](./templates.md).
+Otherwise, it is an HTML component that can be [overridden using Jinja templates](./templates.md).

+_Introduced in v14_

 Next, you can find the ID of an overridable component using `react-overridable`'s built-in developer tool.
 Simply open a browser console on your local instance and call the global function `reactOverridableEnableDevMode()`.